 Steal This Recipe® House-Made Tomato Sauce & Meatballs | Frasca Food & Wine, Boulder, CO

-This Mother’s Day what could be more comforting for Mom than a delicious bowl of spaghetti and meatballs?
-But we’re not talking any old meatball recipe… the key ingredient for Chef Lachlan Mackinnon-Patterson's House-made Tomato & Meatballs recipe, served at Frasca Food and Wine in Boulder, Colorado, is the tomatoes!
+The key ingredient for Chef Lachlan Mackinnon-Patterson's House-made Tomato Sauce & Meatballs recipe, served at Frasca Food and Wine in Boulder, Colorado, is the tomatoes!
 San Marzano tomatoes are plum tomatoes named after the region of San Marzano near Naples, Italy.
 These firm and meaty tomatoes are traditionally known as the best choice for a great tasting tomato sauce.
-Serve over your favorite pasta and Mom will be thrilled!

 About the chef: Lachlan Mackinnon-Patterson's culinary career began at the Old Warson Country Club in St. Louis, Missouri.
 In 1999 he moved to Paris to obtain his Certificate d'Aptitude Professionnelle at the prestigious Ecole Gregoire-Ferrandi.
 After completing his training, he apprenticed with Benoit Guichard at the famed Jamin, a Michelin two-star restaurant renowned for its classic French cuisine.
 Thereafter, he continued to hone his culinary skills working under owner and Chef Guy Guilloux at La Taupiniere in Pont Aven, Brittany.